Pragati-Gawande/100-days-of-code/README.md

 Day 1 - Face detection learn about VideoCapture function.
 Day 2 - Screen recoding and save it using VideoWriter.
-Day 3 - Speech to Text use of Recognizer and recognize_google function.
+Day 3 - Speech to text use of Recognizer and recognize_google function.
+Day 4 - Text to speech learn about pyttsx3.